 - Gather all witness contact information, in case their statements are necessary.

-- Speak with a slip-and-fall attorney about your case.
+- Speak with an icy sidewalk slip-and-fall attorney about your case.

 Not every accident on someone else’s property is a reason to sue.
 For example, tripping on your own foot and spraining your ankle on your neighbor’s walkway does not make your neighbor liable.
 However, spraining your ankle because your neighbor didn’t fix a pothole in their walkway would put liability on them.

 To prove that another person is responsible for your injuries from a slip-and-fall, you must prove one of the following:

 - The owner of the property was aware of the problem or should have been aware of the problem, such as a hazardous pothole or walking surface, and didn’t fix it.
 The problem must be something a reasonable person would point to as a hazard and fix, and the property owner must have had ample time to fix the hazard.

 - The property owner caused the dangerous situation by leaving something hazardous on the pathway.